First order Martingale model risk and semi-static hedging: Main Results

-The existence of a solution $h_{\rm M}$ for the minimization problem \eqref{Optimum wasserstein} is a first crucial step for the proof of our subsequent sensitivity result.
-To prove that $\left.
-G^{\rm M}_{p}\right.'(0)$ coincides with the minimum value introduced in \eqref{Optimum wasserstein}, we need to introduce additional technical conditions.
-Define
+The existence of a solution $h_{\rm M}$ for the minimization problem \eqref{eq:deriv martingale class} is a first crucial step in the proof of our subsequent sensitivity result.
+To prove that both $\left. \lowGMc \right.'(0)$ and $\left. \upGMc \right.'(0)$ coincide with the minimum value introduced in \eqref{eq:deriv martingale class}, additional technical conditions are needed.
+Using $ \mathbf{N}$ defined by notation \eqref{eqdef:n and n_ad}, let